See something of interest? Complete a publication request to order a digital or hard copy.

 The University of Hawai‘i Sea Grant College Program is proud to present Reef and Shore Fishes of the Hawaiian Islands by award-winning author John E. Randall.
 The 560-page volume covers the 612 species of fishes found in the Hawaiian Archipelago from the shore to 200 meters depth.
 It contains 1007 illustrations (944 in color) most of which are the author’s underwater photographs.
 Dr. Randall regards this as his finest publication, the result of 47 years of study of the Hawaiian fish fauna.
 Whether you are a seasoned ichthyologist, a beginning snorkeler, or simply someone with an interest in Hawai‘i’s varied

-Fourth Edition coming soon!
-The Homeowner's Handbook provides useful tips regarding readiness for natural hazards that may affect Hawaii.
-The Fourth Edition is in preparation but until it is published, the reader can go to the updated Third Edition (Version 3.2) to get the latest information on preparation.
 What’s New in 3.2 Shelter-in-Place Table – The State and counties no longer keep a list of active public hurricane shelters as the status is updated frequently.
 Only go to a public hurricane shelter if you hear on TV and radio that it is officially open.
-A better option may be to
+A better option may be to shelter in place if: (i) a house has no risk of flooding, (ii) is outside a hurricane storm surge zone, and (iii) is strong enough for the wind.
+The Shelter-in-Place Table with Instructions is located in Appendix A of the Homeowner’s Handbook Version 3.2.
+Hurricane and Earthquake Retrofits

 Center of Excellence: Coastal and Climate Science and Resilience Center of Excellence: Marine Science Education Center of Excellence: Smart Building and Community Design Center of Excellence: Sustainable Coastal Tourism Institute of Hawaiian Language Research and Translation To address the needs, challenges, and opportunities of coastal communities and further the goals of the NOAA National Sea Grant College Program, the University of Hawai‘i Sea Grant College Program (Hawai‘i Sea Grant) has established five centers of excellence to facilitate the delivery of research, education, and extension services.
 The primary role of each center is to foster the development of robust, resilient, economically